jannecederberg/jannecederberg.github.io/_posts/2015-05-03-getting-postal-codes-for-finnish-addresses.md

 {% endhighlight %}

-So I saved this file as <kbd>postinumerot.py</kbd> which stands for *postalcodes.py* in Finnish.
+So I saved this file as `postinumerot.py` which stands for *postalcodes.py* in Finnish.

+### A bit of explaining

 On lines 4-7 we first import some libraries we'll be needing:

 {% highlight python %}
 import sys